KSaravanan07/QUIC_NTP/README.md

-# QUICforge
+# QUIC_NTP

-A python attack script built on top of aioquic to perform request forgery with QUIC
+A python attack script built on top of aioquic to perform request forgery with QUIC.
+MON_List attack for CMRF and DNS query forgery with VNRF

 ## Prerequisites